eclipse-iceoryx/iceoryx/doc/error-handling.md

 A recoverable error.
 Leads to an error log entry (``LogErr``) and continues execution.

 **Example:**
-1) Roudi receives an unexpected message and discards it.
+1) RouDi receives an unexpected message and discards it.
 The remaining communication proceeds normally.
 2) A port requested by an application cannot be provided due to e.g. resource exhaustion.

 ### SEVERE